-- Wipe the knife clean and run it it under hot water before making another cut.
+- Wipe the knife clean and run it under hot water before making another cut.

-- An easy, mess free way to cut even slices is to use cheese wire or unflavored dental floss.
+- An easy, mess-free way to cut even slices is to use cheese wire or unflavored dental floss.
 This method can be easily used on cheesecakes baked in a springform pan.
-Clean the bits that stuck to the wire/floss before very cut.
+Clean the bits that stuck to the wire/floss before every cut.

 How to freeze the cheesecake bars?

 - Make sure the cheesecake brownie bars have fully cooled.

 - Wrap cheesecake bars tightly with aluminum foil or plastic freezer wrap, or place in a heavy-duty freezer bag.